 - Sweet Potato Soufflé

-- Mashed Potatoes with Skin
+- Red Mashed Potatoes

 - 8 slices cold, thick-cut bacon cubed